Kim Morril

 We love a good love story, we also know very well that there are a lot of steps in between popping the question and your wedding day.

-Thanksgiving kicks off not just the holiday season, but it launches the engagement season (with full force).
+The end of November not only kicks off the holiday season, but it launches the engagement season (with full force).
 During the winter holiday wave, thousands of couples declare their love for one another and promise to spend their lives together.
 You might be one of them, or maybe you have a hunch that it’s happening soon.
 If so, this is for you!

 Should you find yourself saying "hell yes" to the partner of your dreams this engagement season, here are my recommended steps as a wedding planner and owner of a Washington and Oregon wedding planning team.